What does the Bible say about sin?

 Those who repent (change of mind that leads to a change of lifestyle) and put their trust in Christ are forgiven and given a clean slate before the Lord.
 That’s good news!
 This is called redemption by the grace of God.
 Just as there are many chapters and verses in the Bible that call out sin and judgment, there are many on forgiveness.
 The Lord wants you to know that you can start again, your sins are tossed into the ocean of oblivion.
 We need only to repent and put our trust in the blood of Christ.

-15. 1 John 1:7-9 “But if we walk in the light as He is in the light, we have fellowship with one another, and the blood of Jesus Christ His Son cleanses us from all sin.
+17. 1 John 1:7-9 “But if we walk in the light as He is in the light, we have fellowship with one another, and the blood of Jesus Christ His Son cleanses us from all sin.
 If we say that we have no sin, we deceive ourselves, and the truth is not in us.
 If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.”
+(Forgiveness verses in the Bible)

 Struggling with sin